IRS Foreign Bank Account Investigations

 These are 5 common methods the IRS used to locate and discover Foreign Accounts:

 One of easiest ways for the IRS to discover your foreign bank account is to have the information hand-fed to them from various Foreign Financial Institutions.

 In accordance with FATCA (Foreign Account Tax Compliance Act), more than 110 different foreign countries and more than 300,000 foreign financial institutions are actively reporting us account holder information to the IRS.

 In other words, the IRS not have to do anything, since the majority of large and small institutions from most FATCA compliant countries around the world are already reporting to the IRS.

-If you’re a fan of our blog, then you know we are not huge fans of whistleblowers – unless of course it is to protect the Interests of the underrepresented.
-Usually, it Is just a “tattle-tale” — someone who’s looking to get out of trouble for something they did, by getting you in trouble.
+Usually, this is not the case.
+Most of the time, it is just a “tattle-tale” — someone who’s looking to get out of trouble for something they did, by getting you in trouble.

-And, since under the new/updated Whistleblower rules, FBAR balances can now be considered as part of the reward someone can claim for ratting you out — you have to be careful when not reporting foreign accounts (and the company you keep)
+FBAR balances can now be considered as part of the reward someone can claim for ratting you out — you have to be careful when not reporting foreign accounts — along with vetting out the company you keep.

 This is especially true if you are in an eggshell audit or reverse eggshell audit.
 If you provide the agent with inaccurate and/or intentional misrepresentations or omissions — it may take a turn for the worse.